 Use a paper towel to rub and buff the entire pan with a small amount of oil, a neutral-flavored high-smoke point oil.
 Grapeseed Oil and Flaxseed oil are oil blends that modern cast iron manufacturers are now seasoning their pans with.

 Other recommended oils include vegetable oils like canola, sunflower, corn, soybean, and rice bran.
 Avocado and Sesame oil are not neutral flavor oils.

 Olive oil is not a high smoke point oil so while it is great for cooking with cast iron, it is not a preferred oil for seasoning.

 While you can technically use neutral-flavored coconut oil, it is at the lower end of acceptable smoke points and probably not the best choice.
 But you can use it if you don’t have anything better.

-Related read What is the Best Oil for Seasoning Cast Iron?
+Learn about the Best Oil for Seasoning Cast Iron.

 Step 4: Bake Your Cast Iron

 Yes, really, you stick it in the oven upside down at a nice 375 F (190C) and bake it for 60 minutes.

 You might want to put something underneath the rack holding the pan to catch any excess oil drips.

 Just turn the oven, crack the door, and let it slowly cool inside.
 Repeat the process if necessary.